vuex-orm/plugin-graphql/docs/guide/virtual-fields/README.md

 }
 ```

-With this model definition, the apollo plugin will produce the following GraphQL Query when `fetch` is called:
+With this model definition, the GraphQL plugin will produce the following GraphQL Query when `fetch` is called:

 ```graphql
 query Posts() {